Annamarie2019/ExampleDApps/README.md

 This repo provides the code for several example dapps in the [Axelar Local Development Environment](https://github.com/axelarnetwork/axelar-local-dev).
 It contains both the JavaScript and the smart contract code (.sol files) for each example.
 To try them out:

 - Set up your system.
-- Deploy each example to your emulated EVM chains and test them locally.
+- Deploy the dapps with smart contracts and test all of them.

-\[Editor: I see from the Getting started that they are deploying virtually first, so I just changed the steps around.
-Correct?]

 Note: You may see example folders in this repo that are not described below.
 They are either placeholders for future apps, such as the `temp` folder, or they are dapps in progress and we'll add a description when they're finished.